almende/eve/index.md

 - A mature and feature rich [Java](implementations/java/introduction.html) version.
 - A [Javascript](implementations/javascript/introduction.html) version in early stage.
-- In the future, implementions in other languages will follow.
+- In the future, implementations in other languages will follow.

-There is extensive documenation for each of the implementations available on this website.
+There is extensive documentation for each of the implementations available on this website.

 <!-- TODO: cleanup